 Finally, The Odin Project will teach you to work with legacy codebases and open-source projects.
 We’ll also cover areas specifically intended to help when you’re looking for employment.

 The Odin Project is different from other online programs in that it pulls the best resources from around the web and compiles them to create a complete curriculum.
 In many other programs the material is formatted to meet their specific curriculum.
 This means that not all of the lessons are top-notch.
 The Odin Project sidesteps this downfall by pulling various free resources from around the web and compiles them in one place.

-The Odin Project also develops your problem solving skills when it requires you to install programs on your local computer.
+The Odin Project also attempts to develop your problem solving skills when it requires you to install programs on your local computer.
 As developers, programming errors frequently arise and knowing how to decipher error messages is critical.
 These problem solving skills are frequently ignored by other programs.